-- Discount rate risk-free interest curve based on the yield to maturity of bonds of the Government of Israel (hereinafter - "risk-free interest") plus a margin (VA), with convergence in the long-term to a fixed real rate of 2.6% (UFR) as set by the Commissioner (hereinafter the "Discount Rate"). - The yield on the assets backing the life and long-term health insurance products is identical to the Discount Rate (except for the assumed yield in respect of designated bonds).
+- Discount rate risk-free interest rate curve based on the yield to maturity of bonds of the Government of Israel (hereinafter - "risk-free interest") plus a margin (VA), with convergence in the long-term to a fixed real rate of 2.6% (UFR) as set by the Commissioner (hereinafter the "Discount Rate"). - The yield on the assets backing the life and long-term health insurance products is identical to the Discount Rate (except for the assumed yield in respect of designated bonds).

 The yield on designated bonds takes into account their interest rate and the best estimate as to the Company's future entitlement to purchase them.
-In that context, it should be noted that in March 2023 the Commissioner published a circular regarding the "Amendment of the Consolidated Circular - Chapter 3 Part 4 Title 5 - Reporting to the Commissioner of the Capital Market, Insurance and Savings - Hetz Bonds".
+In that context, its should be noted that in March 2023 the Commissioner published a circular regarding the "Amendment of the Consolidated b) Operational assumptions (for life and health insurance)

+Circular - Chapter 3 Part 4 Title 5 - Reporting to the Commissioner of the Capital Market, Insurance and Savings - Hetz Bonds".
 For more information regarding this circular, see Section C(1) above.